Royal Aloha

 No analysis available

-I searched for saltwater-pool wording such as salt water pool, saltwater pool, or saline pool.
-The building clearly has a pool, but there is no public remark indicating it is salt water.
+I searched for salt-water pool language such as saltwater pool, salt pool, or saline pool.
+The listings confirm a pool amenity, but there is no wording indicating that the pool is salt water.

 No analysis available

 Very strong evidence supports community/shared laundry at Royal Aloha.
-At least 10+ current remarks explicitly mention shared laundry facilities, including "community laundry on every floor and in the basement," "Community laundry on each floor & basement," and "onsite laundry," which is consistent with the prior high-confidence MLS amenities data.
-The mentions come from multiple listings/agents, so this does not appear to be a one-off copy-paste error.
+At least a dozen current remarks explicitly mention shared laundry facilities, including phrases like "community laundry on every floor and in the basement," "community laundry on each floor and basement," "onsite laundry," and "community laundry room with washer and dryer."
+The evidence is consistent across multiple listings and appears to be a real building amenity, not just copy-paste checkbox data.

-I searched for payment-related laundry terms such as coin laundry, coin-op, card-operated machines, quarters, or laundry fees.
-The remarks only confirm the presence of laundry facilities, but do not say they require payment.
+I searched for payment-related laundry terms such as coin laundry, coin-op, quarters, card-operated machines, and laundry fees.
+The remarks confirm laundry facilities, but they do not specify that they are paid, so there is no evidence to mark this as true.

 Multiple listings explicitly state assigned parking—for example, 'comes with 1 assigned parking stall & 1 storage unit' and 'current owners rent an assigned and secured parking stall in the Waikiki Landmark.'
 At least 4–6 separate remarks reference assigned parking or an assigned stall, while other listings note no parking or renting nearby, indicating assigned parking exists for some units (not universal).